 I participated in the joint MD-PhD program (MSTP) at University of California, San Diego, with a PhD in psychological anthropology.
 My MA thesis reviewed psychosocial factors in eating disorders cross-culturally and historically.
 My dissertation then examined alcoholism, depression, and processes of sexual identity development in the post-communist Czech Republic.

 During the first two years of fieldwork, I attended the Czech Studies Program at Univerzita Karlova.
 I have lived, studied, and done fieldwork in Prague for some four years since 1999.

 From 2005-2007, I was a post-doctoral fellow in the Center on Aging at NORC and in the Department of Comparative Human Development at the University of Chicago, working through data from my dissertation and learning new research and analytical methods.
-In 2011, I completed my residency in the research track for psychiatry at UCLA - Semel Institute for Neuroscience and Human Behavior (UCLA-NPI) and the Greater Los Angeles VA.
+In 2011, I completed my residency in psychiatry at UCLA - Semel Institute for Neuroscience and Human Behavior (UCLA-NPI) and the Greater Los Angeles VA.
+In 2013 I completed a research fellowship in addiction medicine in primary care and obtained board certification in addiction medicine from ABAM.
 My clinical work focuses on addiction medicine, HIV psychiatry, affective disorders, and personality disorders.